 In the answer too, you can see H+ ion concentration is much lower than acetic acid concentration.

-If there are two or more acids in a aqueous solution, all of them give H+ ions in different amounts.
+If there are two or more acids in a aqueous solution, all of them give H+ ions in different amounts (or in concentrations).
 So, there is only one H+ ion concentration throughout the aqueous solution.
 So, pH value is uniform throughout the solution.
 When, we measure the pH value of acidic solution and calculate H+ ion concentration, it indicates the overall H+ concentration of solution.
+But, you cannot decide individual concentrations of HCl and H2SO4 acids.

 See pH equation.
 There are only 2 terms in pH equation, H ion concentration and pH value.
 There is no term for temperature.
 So, there is no effect for H+ ion concentration when it is calculated from pH value in different temperatures.